CLManytime/hello_world_GEA/README.md

 MAF.cpp shows the code of memory allocation and free

-SIO.cpp shows the code of synchronous I/O
+SIO.cpp shows the code of synchronous I/O. testfile.bin is the test file for the SIO

 this project is all about learning.
 If there are anything wrong, please help me to correct it